sprblm/dots-website/site/report.md

 __Authors__

 Eileen Wagner (Simply Secure)
 Karissa McKelvey (Digital Democracy)
-Kelsie Nabben (RMIT University)
+Kelsie Nabben (RMIT University / DXOS.org)

 <a class="link-reference" href="/files/DOTS_Report.pdf">Download as PDF</a>
 <br>
-<a class="link-reference" href="/files/report.md">Open as a text file</a>
+<a class="link-reference" href="/files/report.txt">Open as a text file</a>

-_With funding support from SamsungNEXT, DxOS, and the Shuttleworth Foundation._
+_With funding support from SamsungNEXT, DXOS.org, and the Shuttleworth Foundation._

 ## Executive Summary